adamfowleruk/mljs/planning.md

   - DEFERRED Simple/complex view of results (AppBuilder achieves this via state configuration in search options)
  - IN PROGRESS Test: Create MLJS Rest only (not Roxy hybrid) deployment project
  - Docs: Publish mljsrest to internal demo server
+ - IN PROGRESS Widgets: Workplace - Removes any code anyone needs to write to use MLJS widgets
+  - IN PROGRESS Widgets: Add Drag and Drop support to widgets.js
+   - DONE DND pure Test page in mldbwebtest roxy project
+   - IN PROGRESS ensure basic drag and drop works
+   - IN PROGRESS Add rules around which draggables can be dropped on which droppables (dropzones)
+  - Support multiple modes
+   - (default) Detect URL of page.
+Search in ML for workplace json page that matches this URL (not including query strings)
+   - User default workplace.
+Find user's own 'personal-workplace' for currently logged in user (akin to a single page mode app)
+   - DEFERRED Embeddable.
+Assume embedded in external app.
+Use workplace-share-id as key to find, on remote server via W3C CORS, the 'page' (embed) to draw
+   - Fallback.
+If no Workplace detected, create a generic search page with a Workplace edit button (depending on app wide settings - 'save/edit allowed')
+    - Allow fallback to be set programmatically or via app wide settings
+  - Create WorkplaceContext object in workplace js file
+   - updatePage event - occurs when a page is loaded.
+E.g. from current page URL or for current logged in user or as fallback
+   - updateApp event
+   - loadApp
+   - loadPage
  - NOT A BUG searchfacets or searchbar widgets using facet title, not constraint name, to indicate constraint added to searchbar (also for lookup/matching)
   - NA Actually, there is no 'facet title' just that constraint name and field name are generally the same.
 Need to add Title support somehow

+Floating PoC Targets
+ - CSV Import improvements / testing
+  - Checkout XSLT upload and transform method
+  - Test PAF file format
+ - Nice to have: Widgets: Browse related Subjects in node diagram

 Targets for 1.3 Interim Release - Jan 2014
  - Widgets: HighCharts